frictionlessdata/livemark/pages/feature-reference/navigation.md

 ## Pagination

-It's an exerimental feature that adds an ability to create paginations using an HTML class `livemark-pagination`:
+It's an experimental feature that adds an ability to create paginations using an HTML class `livemark-pagination`:

 {% raw %}
 ```html